Aim of this information

 - If asked, you will have to disclose unspent convictions them when applying for products and services, such as insurance, a mortgage or renting a house.

 - You could be prosecuted if you fail to disclose them when asked.

 Convictions that are spent

-- They will not be disclosed on a basic criminal record check.
+- Spent convictions and cautions will not come back on a basic criminal record check.

-- You might need to disclose them when travelling or working outside of England and Wales
+- You might need to disclose spent convictions or caution when travelling or working outside of England and Wales

-- They will remain on your record for life – they will not be deleted.
+- Spent convictions and cautions will stay on your police record – they are not deleted.

 - For practical self-help information – More information regarding this can be found at Rehabilitation of Offenders Act 1974.

 - To read personal stories – You can read stories about this posted on theRecord, our online magazine.